mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-07-25-java-8-profiling-sequential-and-parallel-operations-with-jmh-reduce-vs-sum.markdown

 |testStreams.Bench.sumSeq|thrpt|5          |21.052      |
 {: .table}

 We see ~3x in performance once the inlining issue has been resolved.
+Why is the Java 8 `sum()`method more effcient?
+Well for the custom reduce operation the JVM creates a synthetic method for the lambda code within the same class.
+The `sum()` operation does not create any additional code; it will pass the MethodHandle directly to the JRE provided LambdaFactory.